cpske/ISP/assignment/ku-polls/iteration2.md

 2. Add a default for the `pub_date`.
 The default is the current date and time.
    - This doesn't work:  `pub_date = DateTimeField( ..., default=timezone.now())`
-   - Use a function name without parens instead of the function value so that it is evaluated when the object is created.
-But there is an easier way...
+   - Use a function name **without parens** instead of the function value so that it is evaluated when the object is created.
-   - DateTimeField has an `auto_add_now` option for this.

 3. Items 1 & 2 change the database schema, so you need to make a migration and apply it ("migrate").